 Focus on various approaches to character and style analysis.
 Through in-depth study, the differences and similarities of diverse acting styles are examined.
 Sources of study include mask work, approaches to text, video and live performances, and historical research.

 Prerequisites: THA 140 and THA 240.
 May be repeated for degree credit, for a maximum of 8 credits, with department chair approval.
 Offered as needed.

 350 Dramaturgy.
-Fall (4).

-The role of the dramaturg investigated from its roots in eighteenth-century Germany to its late twentieth-century arrival in the American professional theatre.
+The role of the dramaturg investigated from its roots in eighteenthcentury Germany to its late twentieth-century arrival in the American professional theatre.
 Topics include the function of the dramaturg in classical play production, adaptation, community-specific performance, and new play development.
 May be repeated for degree credit with approval of department chair.

 Prerequisites: THA 251 or THA 252 or by permission.
-Offered as needed.